root-project/root/documentation/spectrum/Spectrum.md

 of view of the variance distribution, it is sometimes called suboptimal.
 One can notice that approximately one half of the coefficients are negligible.
-This fact can be used to the compression purposes (in two or more dimensional data), filtering (smoothing) etc.
+This fact can be used to the compression purposes (in two- or more dimensional data), filtering (smoothing), etc.

 We have implemented several application functions exploiting the properties of the orthogonal transforms.
 Let us start with zonal